jonesdeveloperchung-pixel/MyChatDev/README.md

 The system implements a **Multi-Layered Validation Workflow** where different LLMs take on specialized roles, orchestrated through a **graph-based state machine using LangGraph**.
 The key to this architecture is a series of fast, iterative loops that validate the work at each stage, including a sandboxed environment for code development and a reflective mechanism for overcoming stagnation.

 ### Agent Roles
-- **Product Manager**: Analyzes initial requirements and consults the system's **Experience/Memory**.
+- **Product Manager**: Analyzes initial requirements (derived from the user's prompt) and consults the system's **Experience/Memory**.
-- **System Architect**: Creates the high-level technical design.
+- **System Architect**: Creates the high-level technical design based on the Product Manager's requirements.
-- **Tester**: Generates unit tests and **executes them within a sandboxed environment** to validate the code.
+- **Tester**: Generates unit tests and **executes them within a sandboxed environment** to validate the code, using the Programmer's code and the Product Manager's requirements as input.
-- **Programmer**: A **tool-using agent** that works within a sandboxed environment to write, compile, and test code until it passes the required checks, incorporating feedback from the Tester and Reviewer.
+- **Programmer**: A **tool-using agent** that works within a sandboxed environment to write, compile, and test code until it passes the required checks, incorporating feedback from the Tester and Reviewer, and guided by the System Architect's design.
-- **Code Reviewer**: Performs a holistic review of the validated code for logic, style, and maintainability, providing actionable feedback.
+- **Code Reviewer**: Performs a holistic review of the validated code for logic, style, and maintainability, providing actionable feedback based on all previous deliverables.
-- **Quality Gate**: A system agent that performs a rubric-based quality assessment and **adaptively decides whether to halt, continue, or trigger reflection**.
+- **Quality Gate**: A system agent that performs a rubric-based quality assessment and **adaptively decides whether to halt, continue, or trigger reflection** based on the current state of all deliverables.
-- **Reflector**: A system agent that performs root-cause analysis when the workflow stagnates and proposes **strategic guidance**.
+- **Reflector**: A system agent that performs root-cause analysis when the workflow stagnates and proposes **strategic guidance** based on quality evaluations.
 - **Distiller**: A system agent that intelligently compresses content to preserve context.

 ## 📁 Project Structure